realashleybailey/SlideOverCard/README.md

 // This creates a card with no exit button .slideOverCard(isPresented: $isPresented, options: [.hideExitButton]) {
 }

+// This creates a card that can be dismissed by tapping the greyed out background .slideOverCard(isPresented: $isPresented, options: [.tapToHide]) {
+}
 ```

 In case you want to execute code when the view is dismissed (either by the exit button or drag controls), you can also set an optional `onDismiss` closure parameter: